 9. Of the four species of moose in North America, the smallest is found in Yellowstone.
 There are fewer than 200 today, due to forest loss, predators and global warming.
 Moose are well adapted to cold and deep snow but don’t do well in temperatures higher than 60 degrees.
 With climate change causing more warm days, the stressed moose are producing fewer calves.

 10. The iconic geyser Old Faithful is so named because it erupts roughly every 90 minutes, shooting about 7,000 gallons of water into the air.
 Park rangers measure the length of each eruption and can pinpoint the time of the next one.
 There are more geysers in Yellowstone than anywhere else on Earth.
 Steamboat is the largest, and its eruptions reach 300-400 feet.
+You can see one of the park's famous geyser's, Beehive, erupting in the video below:

 11. In 1988, 12 different fires destroyed 900,000 acres of forest in Yellowstone.
 Because of the dry climate, many of those charred trees are still standing.